Thursday, May 7, 2026

 When a Dentist Is Unavailable

 Dental clinics often close early.
-If a clinic is unavailable during the weekends or late at night and you are in pain, an urgent care clinic can provide short-term treatment until you can visit a dentist.
+If a clinic is unavailable during the weekends or late at night and you are in pain, an urgent dental care clinic can provide short-term treatment until you can visit a dentist.

 Pain Management